Hiring a cheap resume writing service may wreck your career prospects.

 There are only so many improvements you can make to a resume on a low budget.

-The main improvements you can make are the ones that don’t require a significant degree of customisation.
+The main changes you can make are the ones that don’t require a significant degree of customisation.

-- Making your resume sound like a job description
+- Making the resume sound more like a job description

 - Injecting keywords